nairdaee/awwards/README.md

 ### Description
-This is an app that allows a user to post a project he/she has created and get it reviewed by his/her peers
+This is an app that allows a user to post a project he/she has created and get it reviewed by his/her peers It can also be rated based on its level of functionality
 ___

 ### User stories